xavyalejodp/coding_tournament/README.md

     - Incomplete or buggy features
     - How to install and run the Frontend and Backend
     - Any final comments about the Challenge

-*Note: We will only accept commits before the challenge time ending.
-Any attempt to manipulate or rewrite the commit history will make PR disqualified*

-Rules
+Tech Rules
 ======

 - Any attempt to use outside help will disqualify the challenge
-- The PR should be done the Challenge ending time
+- The PR should be sent before the Challenge ending time
-- Only the specified technologies are allowed
+- We will only accept commits before the challenge time ending.
+Any attempt to manipulate or rewrite the commit history will make the PR disqualified.
 - Features that are not specified in the specs won't change the final score
-- Extra specs will improve the final score and will be analyzed indepently of the general score by the Judges.
+- Extra specs will improve the final score and will be analyzed and scored independently
-- Leaving the campus premises is not allowed
-- Not being on time